type-one/CRingBuffer_MPMC/README.md

 # CRingBuffer MPMC

-Portable C99/C11 implementation of a Ring Buffer with single consumer/producer and multiple consumers/producers support.
+Portable C99/C11 implementation of a Ring Buffer with single consumer/producer (lock-free SPSC) and multiple consumers/producers support (SPMC, MPMC, MPSC).

 https://github.com/type-one/CRingBuffer_MPMC

+This implementation is provided "as is", without warranty of any kind, express or implied.

 # What